zcash/zips/zip-bolt-support.rst

 (5) Ability to do absolute and relative time locks to support multi-hop payments.
 (6) Ability to validate Bolt-specific commitment opening message and closing signature:

-- check the validity of the commitment opening.
+- check the validity of the commitment opening
-- check the validity of randomized/blinded signature on the wallet commitment in closure token.
+- check the validity of randomized/blinded signature on the wallet commitment in closure token
-- check the validity of revocation token signature in the event of a channel dispute by merchant.
+- check the validity of revocation token signature in the event of a channel dispute by merchant

 (7) Ability to verify the transaction output such that:

-- if customer initiated closing, first output pays out to customer with a time lock (to allow merchant to dispute customer balance) and second output pays out to merchant immediately.
+- if customer initiated closing, first output pays out to customer with a time lock (to allow merchant to dispute customer balance) and second output pays out to merchant immediately
-- if merchant initiated closing, a single output that pays the merchant the full balance of the channel with a time lock that allows for customer dispute.
+- if merchant initiated closing, a single output that pays the merchant the full balance of the channel with a time lock that allows for customer dispute

-**Channel Operation Assumptions**
+**Channel Operation Assumptions.**
  - Single-funded channel by customer with a minimum fee paid to the merchant.
  - Either the customer or the merchant can initiate channel closing.
  - If the customer initiates closing, then the merchant can dispute the closing transaction if they disagrees with the closure token in the closing transaction.